Cleaning & Organizing

 We may give you $25 to $50 off a cleaning for each referral—if you ask.

 I can do just the bathrooms and the kitchen or only the areas guests will see.
-Check out these other tips to save you some money here and there.
+A lot of cleaning that can get done in very little time—like these 20 spring cleaning tasks that you can do in 1 minute or less.

 Sources: Torrey Shannon, former maid service owner in Westcliffe, Colorado; Lynette Haugen, owner of True Blue Maids of Pasadena; Tangela Ekhoff, a housecleaner in Tulsa, Oklahoma; Theresa Peterson, owner of Quality Cleaning “Maid to Order” in Fremont, California; Dee Strickland, owner of A Zing Zap Cleaning Service in Minneola, Florida, house cleaners in Louisiana, New York, Vermont, Washington, and London.